Adventures in Machine Learning

 However, keep in mind that a histogram only gives you a rough idea of normality.
 It may not identify deviations from normality that might be apparent from other methods.

-2. Creating a Q-Q plot
+2. Creating a Q-Q Plot

 A Q-Q plot (quantile-quantile plot) is a graphical representation that compares the observed values in a dataset against the expected values of a normal distribution.